Sonata system

 Config

 HyperRAM is used as an alternative to flash.
 Compared to flash, HyperRAM has similar performance but it avoids the need for a quad-speed SPI controller to interact with the flash.
-The HyperRAM controller is the interface between the Sonata system and the actual chip.
+For details on the Windbond W956D8MBYA5I HyperRAM chip used on the Sonata board, see the datasheet.
+We anticipate mostly code to live in HyperRAM and to make sure that we don't suffer from access latency, we enable the instruction cache in Ibex.

 Capability enabled RAM